ARCHER2-HPC/archer2-docs/docs/data-tools/paraview.md

 module load paraview
 ```

-Once the module has been added the ParaView executables, tools,
+Once the module has been added, the ParaView executables, tools,
-and libraries will be able available.
+and libraries will be available.

 ### Connecting to pvserver on ARCHER2

-For doing visualisation you should connect to pvserver from a local
+For doing visualisation, you should connect to `pvserver` from a local
-paraview client running on your own computer.
+ParaView client running on your own computer.

 !!! note
-    You should make sure the version of ParaView you have installed locally is the same as
+    You should make sure the version of ParaView you have installed locally is
-    the one on ARCHER2 (version 5.10.1).
+    the same as the one on ARCHER2 (version 5.10.1).

 The following instructions are for running pvserver in an interactive job.
 Start an iteractive job using:

 ```
 srun --nodes=1 --exclusive --time=00:20:00 \
-               --partition=standard --qos=short --reservation=shortqos \
-               --pty /bin/bash
+               --partition=standard --qos=short --pty /bin/bash
 ```

 Once the job starts the command prompt will change to show you are now
-on the compute node e.g.
+on the compute node, e.g.:

 ```
 auser@nid001023:/work/t01/t01/auser>
 ```

-Then load the ParaView module and start pvserver with the srun command,
+Then load the ParaView module and start `pvserver` with the `srun` command,

 ```
-auser@nid001023:/work/t01/t01/auser> module load paraview auser@nid001023:/work/t01/t01/auser> srun --overlap --oversubscribe -n 4 pvserver --mpi --force-offscreen-rendering Waiting for client...
+auser@nid001023:/work/t01/t01/auser> module load paraview auser@nid001023:/work/t01/t01/auser> srun --overlap --oversubscribe -n 4 \
+> pvserver --mpi --force-offscreen-rendering
+Waiting for client...
 Connection URL: cs://nid001023:11111
 Accepting connection(s): nid001023:11111

 ```

+!!! note
+    The previous example uses 4 compute cores to run `pvserver`.
+You can
+    increase the number of cores in case the visualisation does not run
+    smoothly.
+Please bear in mind that, depending on the testcase, a large
+    number of compute cores can lead to an out-of-memory runtime error.

-In a separate terminal you can now set up an ssh tunnel with the node
+In a separate terminal you can now set up an SSH tunnel with the node
-ID and port number which the pvserver is using, e.g.
+ID and port number which the `pvserver` is using, e.g.:

 ```
 ssh -L 11111:nid001023:11111 auser@login.archer2.ac.uk
 ```

-enter your password and phasephrase as usual.
+enter your password and passphrase as usual.

 You can then connect from your local client using the following connection
 settings: